NLnetLabs/cascade/doc/manual/source/quick-start.rst

 provide a default policy template so we'll use that to create a policy for our zone to use.

-The name of the policy is taken from the filename.
-The directory to save the policy file to is determined by the ``policy-dir`` setting as configured in :file:`/etc/cascade/config.toml`.
+The name of the policy is taken from the file name.
+The directory to save the policy file to is determined by the :option:`policy-dir` setting as configured in :file:`/etc/cascade/config.toml`.
 The filename can be any valid filename and will be used as the name of the policy.

-In the example below the :command:`sudo tee` command is needed because the default policy directory is not writable by the current user.
+In the example below, the :command:`sudo tee` command is needed because the default policy directory is not writable by the current user.

 ..
 Tip::